Internships

 Description

 SYM’s internship Program is designed around several main tenets that support growth and the central vision of SYM’s work.
-Fellows will have the opportunity to:
+Interns will have the opportunity to:

-3. Work on a team in social service setting
+- Work on a team in a social service setting

-The focus is on the SYM Drop-in Center with a specific concentration on direct-service & working with program staff.
-Examples of work or projects in this area include leading SYM’s Activities Program, outreach, building relationships with a number of youth and developing programs directly serving youth alongside program staff.
+The focus is on the SYM Breakfast, Coffee Run, and Drop-in Center programs with a specific concentration on direct-service & working with program staff.
+Examples of work or projects in this area include building relationships with a number of youth and developing programs directly serving youth alongside program staff.

 More information